khaleasi01/basic-port-scanner/README.md

 # basic-port-scanner
+# It scans a range of ports of given ip address.

 #x-------------------------------------------------------------------------------------------------------------------x
 # You can create your own port scanner with python.
 With which you can find open ports in your targeted ip address.